pantheon-systems/documentation/source/_docs/global-cdn.md

 title: Early Access: Pantheon Global CDN
 earlyaccess: true
 description: Improve Site Performance and Security
 earlynote: The documentation on this page discusses features and options that are not available across the entire platform.
 ---

-Pantheon is rolling out a Global CDN as a core platform offering, with improved performance and security for customer sites.
-The Global CDN includes over 20 global points of presence where site pages and assets are cached, plus free managed HTTPS using [Let's Encrypt](https://letsencrypt.org).
-This doc describes how existing HTTPS customers can opt-in to this new set of features.
+Pantheon is rolling out a new integrated Global CDN service offering, with improved performance and security for customer sites.
+This doc describes the features of this new service and how existing HTTPS customers can opt-in.

 ## Pantheon's Global CDN
 Research has shown that each second of latency in rendering a site results in approxomately a 10% drop-off in user engagement.
 With more and more traffic coming through mobile devices (and their networks), meeting user expectations for performance can be a real challenge.